If you’re wanting to learn how to do keyword research for SEO, then this guide will cover everything you need to know!

 Finding keywords on websites like Reddit, Quora, or any other popular online forum is another great way to find topic ideas.
 Using Reddit as an example:

-• Enter any broad topic that your audience may be interested in and then choose a popular subreddit on that topic
+- Enter any broad topic that your audience may be interested in and then choose a popular subreddit on that topic

-• Browse through all the current popular threads and just keep and eye out for any posts that may prompt addition questions and keyword ideas.
+Basically you want to browse through all the current popular threads and just keep and eye out for any posts that may prompt addition questions and keyword ideas.
 You can also search within the subreddit itself.

 This thread below might make you think of topics and questions such as: